GuidoInsinger/Monumentalnew/README.md

 To estimate the state of the robot and deal with the asynchronous measurements I chose an EKF.
 In my EKF I use the inertial measurements as inputs to the prediction step, and the GPS measurements as inputs for the update step.
 This allows me to run the prediction step whenever a new inertial measurement comes in which I found to be around ~20 hz and an update step to correct the predictions using the GPS measurement at around ~1hz.
 The uncertainty propagation ensures the EKF covariance will correctly encapsulate the compounded uncertainies from the ~20 prediction steps happening up until the point a GPS measurement comes in.

 Another reason for why I chose to use inertial measurements in my update step rather than the true inputs is that I found the actuator dynamics to be quite noisy and with no explicit noise model given.
-Setting up a proper model to track this seemed more complicated than a simple kinematic estimator, the benefit of which seems questionable.
+Setting up a proper model to track this seemed more complicated than a simple kinematic estimator, and I doubt that it would be much more performant than this solution.

 ### EKF state estimation